 This post may contain affiliate links.
 Read disclosure policy.

-Lemon and blueberries are one of my favorite combos, especially when making bread or lemon blueberry muffins.
-I love adding fresh lemon zest to the batter because it really adds the extra punch of lemon.
-You won’t taste the zucchini in this recipe, but it makes it super soft.
+I love adding fresh lemon zest to the batter in this lemon blueberry zucchini bread because it really adds the extra punch of lemon.
+You won’t taste the zucchini in this quick bread recipe or my zucchini muffins but it makes each one super soft.

 Ingredients Needed